 - /StagingDirectoryDb: the location from where Hive ACID will access the temporary staging files.

-If /StagingDirectoryHvr is an AWS S3 location, then /StagingDirectoryDb should be same as /StagingDirectoryHvr.
+If /StagingDirectoryHvr is an AWS S3 location then the value for /StagingDirectoryDb should be same as /StagingDirectoryHvr.

 - /StagingDirectoryCredentials: the AWS security credentials.
 The supported formats are 'aws_access_key_id="key";aws_secret_access_key="secret_key"' or 'role="AWS_role"'.
 How to get your AWS credential or Instance Profile Role can be found on the AWS documentation web page.

 Since HVR uses CSV file format for staging, the following action definitions are required to handle certain limitations of the Hive deserialization implementation: